Data classification isn't just for document management systems anymore; it's the key to storage efficiency.

 It's pretty clear that this year's theme is "efficiency."
 Months ago, I said 2009 was going to be a year of rethinking how we manage our storage.
 While you've consistently been hearing that you have to do "more with less," the truth is that you have to do more with the same stuff -- just better than ever before.

 And there are plenty of tools to help you use your storage gear more efficiently.
 Data deduplication -- the poster child for the storage industry for the past two years -- is a great way to avoid adding more disk to your backup operation while protecting growing data stores.
 More and more storage managers are implementing dedupe in their primary storage systems, too.
 Archivers do a neat job of moving less useful data off primary disk and onto cheaper storage systems.
-And if you bought or plan to buy new storage arrays this year, there's a good chance you're looking at low-cost, high-capacity systems that
+And if you bought or plan to buy new storage arrays this year, there's a good chance you're looking at low-cost, high-capacity systems that can add a tier to your setup and ease the strain on your more expensive primary storage.

 These are all very effective ways to make better use of installed storage systems, but they are, in essence, point solutions that tend not to play well with each other.
 For each one to work well, you need to know the nature of your data and be able to classify that data so you can determine if it should be saved and, if so, where it should go.